TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 You will se a lot of output in your terminal.
 This is because assemblycomparator2 runs all independent analysis jobs at the same time.
 Some jobs run for each bin, and others run a comparison across all bins in a single job.
 It will likely take several hours for the complete pipeline to finish, but some of the faster jobs (like sequence_lengths, busco and kraken2) might finish after just 20 minutes.

 It is a good idea to open a new tab in your terminal window, and log in with another session.
-Then you can let assemblycomparator2 run in the first login window while you browse the results as they finish in real time in the second.
+Then you can let assemblycomparator run in the first login window while you browse the results as they finish -real time- in the second.

-Log into Orion in a second tab and surveil the output from assemblycomparator by running "tree" on the newly created "results_ac2" directory where assemblycomparator2 outputs its results.
+Log into Orion in a second tab and surveil the output from assemblycomparator by running "tree" on the newly created "results_ac2" directory where assemblycomparator outputs its results.

 ```bash
 tree -L 2